AustinDecker/BaserowApiWrapper/README.md

     })

 //use the search option param for very simple filtering.
-//gets all rows that contain "john smith" in any of the row fields smcBaserowInstance.getSMCPeopleTable({search: "John Smith"})
+//gets all rows that contain "john Smith" in any of the row fields smcBaserowInstance.getSMCPeopleTable({search: "John Smith"})
     .then(pages => {
         let people = [];